typeorm/typeorm/docs/migrations.md

 **Pre-requisites**: [Installing CLI](./using-cli.md#installing-cli)

-Before creating a new migration you need to setup your connection options properly:
+Before creating a new migration you need to setup your data source options properly:

 ```json
 {